Need help determining what wheels will fit your SN95 or New Edge Mustang? Check out LMR's 1994-04 Mustang Wheel & Tire Guide.

 A good set of wheels and tires on a Mustang can add to the 4x4 look if you don’t bring down the stance of your Mustang!
 This can be solved by installing a set of lowering springs to help reduce the fender gap on your Stang.
 We offer a wide selection of springs that range from mild to extreme regarding actual “drop.”
 The rule of thumb is the lower the vehicle, the more you sacrifice with ride quality.
 Shop our complete line of springs here: Mustang Lowering Springs.

 Need help installing your new set of lowering springs on your SN-95 or New Edge Mustang?
 Check out our lowering spring installation article and video below!

 This is where the rubber hits the road – literally!
 Here at LMR.com, we offer several different tire options.
-We even have pre-selected the best fitting tire options with popular wheels to create money and time-saving wheel & tire kits.
+We have pre-selected the best fitting tire options with popular wheels to create money and time-saving wheel & tire kits.
 All wheel and tire kits come mounted and balanced.
-All you have to do is slap them on your Stang and you are good to go!
+All you have to do is slap them on your Stang, and you are good to go!
 Below are some of our more popular tire options.